 The truest celebration of King now is to actualize his vision.
 Instead of King’s words being frozen in a moment in history, we shall come together and do the work .
 Instead of invoking King’s name in calling for peace and unity, the time is long overdue for intentional peacemaking.
 Diversity, Equity, and Belonging, the Center for Global Understanding and Peacemaking, the Center for Community Engagement, and the Chaplain's Office collaborate to deliver the Beloved Community Collective as an opportunity to deepen our understanding of how we live well in community with one another by exploring themes of cultural competency, social justice and relationhsip with self and others.
 The BCC takes place in the beginning weeks of the spring semester, joining MLK Day and Black History Month.

-Beyond providing advocacy and support to underrepresented students and student groups, members of the staff serve as referral agents, referring students to other offices and departments when necessary, and act as an information resource for all offices and departments within the College regarding diversity, inclusion and multicultural issues.
+Beyond providing advocacy and support to underrepresented students and student groups, members of the staff serve as referral agents, referring students to other offices and departments when necessary, and act as an information resource for all offices and departments within the College regarding diversity, equity, accessibility and justice.

 Diversity, Equity, Accessibility and Justice Programs, Events and Activities